louispotok/louispotok-dot-com/about.md

 <div class="accordion">
 <h3>Disclosure</h3>
 <p>Some of the links on my site are through Amazon's Affiliates Program.
 If you make a purchase on Amazon through a link on this site, I receive a small commission.
 (The book does not cost you any extra.)
-This commission helps offset a fraction of the operating costs for the site and is very much appreciated.
+I set this up in 2013 because I thought it would be cool, but I've made about $12 lifetime from the program.
 </p>
 </div>